Performance Reviews

 As its name suggests, 360-degree feedback is commentary that comes from every angle, including from colleagues, managers, and even customers.
 While 360 feedback can be part of a company’s continuous feedback model, it is often collected during 360-degree performance reviews.

-360-degree performance reviews aim to provide a comprehensive assessment of an employee’s job performance and specific competencies to give a holistic picture of their strengths and weaknesses.
-By leveraging feedback from many sources, 360 reviews can provide well-rounded commentary and help uncover blind spots that are limiting employees’ growth.
+360-degree performance reviews aim to provide a comprehensive assessment of an employee’s job performance and specific competencies to evaluate success while also identifying strengths and weaknesses.
+By leveraging feedback from many sources, 360 reviews can provide well-rounded commentary and help uncover blind spots limiting employees’ growth.

-For all employees, 360-degree feedback provides fresh perspectives that can help them understand where their performance is lacking.
-With honest commentary from peers, managers, direct reports, and more, employees can discover how their performance and mannerisms are perceived — knowledge that can foster improved self-awareness and aid professional development.
+With honest commentary from peers, managers, direct reports, and more, 360 feedback helps employees discover how their performance and mannerisms are perceived — knowledge that can foster improved self-awareness, lead to better teamwork, and aid professional development.

 What makes a good 360-degree review question?